karthick-cs/karthick-cs/README.md

 - **Backend**:  PHP, Laravel
 - **Tools**:  Git, Webpack, Babel, NPM, Yarn

-## My Contributions

-I'm an active contributor to the open-source community, and I believe in giving back to the development community.
-Here are some of my notable contributions:

-- **[Contribution 1](link-to-contribution1)**: Contributed to an open-source React library, implementing new features and fixing bugs.
-- **[Contribution 2](link-to-contribution2)**: Participated in a hackathon and contributed to a team project, collaborating with other developers and creating a reusable UI component.

 ## Get in Touch

 I'm always open to new opportunities, collaboration, and learning from fellow developers.
 Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/karthick-cs/).
 Let's connect and build amazing web and mobile experiences together!